tufts-tsp/tmnt/ui/README.md

 You are able to run the app using Docker.
 You'll want to install [Docker Desktop](https://docs.docker.com/desktop/).
 Whenever you want to build a new version, i.e. you've made some changes to the app, you'll run `docker build -t "tmnt_ui" .`.
 This will create a Docker image for you to run the app.
 Then go to Docker Desktop and you should see the image there, and you can just hit run.
 You'll want to note the port you set as you'll then get to the app with that (for ease, recommend just doing 8000 which is what we are using right now on the container side).
 You'll then navigate to `http://localhost:8000/tmnt/asset_view/` to use the app.

+Additionally every time there's a push to dev, a new version of the UI will be available on Docker Hub as `zenw00kie/tmnt_ui:latest`.

 ## Capstone notes

 ### Run Server: